git-creative-agency/GIT-Agency-SOP/readme.md

 ## Communication With Agency

 We will use Slack as our principal communication tool.
+Don't use email when a Slack message will do.